-So you have a few drywall repairs in your home, and you walk into Home Depot to have the sales rep say you need to apply a paint and primer in one before you paint.
-They show you a regular PVA drywall sealer and then show you the expensive Paint and Primer in one.
+So you have a few drywall repairs in your home, and you walk into Home Depot to have the guy behind the counter tell you need to apply a paint and primer in one before you paint.

 What’s the difference?
 And why the difference in primer selections?